When Is the Best Time

 Return Hike 10.5 km - 3 h - no elevation gain

-This is an easy hike through gorgeous lush forest.
+This is an easy hike through the gorgeous lush forest.
 The entire trail offers beautiful wild scenery with fern rees at the beginning.
-The walk is almost flat, just some steps to reach the Levada suitable also for families with children.
+The walk is almost flat, just some steps to reach the Levada suitable for families with children.

 The dense vegetation provides lots of shade and spectacular views of the tree-covered hills.
 Laurel trees grow next to the Levada.
 The scent of laurel and eucalyptus is in the air.

 Some parts of the Levada are exposed therefore equipped with safety fences.
 It is a small track, but luckily remote located, not overrun even during Sundays.
+The trail is wet and muddy in sections.
+In December 2020 rain caused landslides and destruction.
+However, the levada is accessible again.

 After roughly three kilometres, there is a little overgrown trail to the right, some 200 m long This not marked and maintained track requires climbing to get to the hidden waterfall.